daggerok/customized-vuepress-2-blog/README.md

 actionText: Read blog →
 actionLink: /blog/README.md
 features:
-- title: easy
+- title: easy to start
   details: Minimal setup with markdown-centered project structure helps you focus on writing.
-- title: extensible, flexible
+- title: extensible and flexible
-  details: Enjoy the dev experience of Vue + webpack, use Vue components in markdown, and develop custom themes with Vue.
+  details: Use Vue components in markdown, and develop custom themes with well known Vue.
+Enjoy the developer experience of Vue + webpack
+           or vite builders capabilities.
-- title: fast
+- title: extremely fast!
   details: VuePress generates pre-rendered static HTML for each page, and runs as an SPA once a page is loaded.
 ---